 Brondi is married and is the mother of two college-age children.

 Roberta Conroy was a Senior Vice President at The Capital Group Companies, Inc., where she focused on Capital’s global institutional investment management business.
 Among her responsibilities, she served as a trustee of the Capital Group Foundation.
 She retired after 23 years with capital and now dedicates significant time to community advocacy and philanthropy.
-Ms. Conroy has served as a National Leadership Council Member for Lambda Legal, a Board Member for Equality California and a Trustee for the California Science Center Foundation.
+Ms. Conroy serves on the Boards of Lambda Legal and Equality California.
+She is also a Trustee for the California Science Center Foundation.
 She completed her undergraduate degree at UCLA and her juris doctorate at Loyola Law School.

-Mike Gleason, CIMC, has been in private wealth management for over twenty years, launching his career with Prudential and A.G.
-Edwards before joining Wells Fargo thirteen years ago, where he currently serves as a Private Client Advisor in the Wealth Management Group and has consistently ranked as one of the group’s top twenty financial advisors.
-Together with his team, Mr. Gleason works with some of Los Angeles and New York’s most prominent clients, coordinating and collaborating with other professionals and specialists within Wells Fargo to provide comprehensive solutions for businesses and foundations as well as individuals, with a commitment to maximize returns and minimize risk while preserving legacy and value.
+Mike Gleason, CIMC, serves as a Senior Financial Advisor-Wealth Management at Wells Fargo Advisors.
 In his prior experience as a senior executive for United Parcel Service, Mr. Gleason developed and structured the company’s expansion into Asia in the mid-1980s, and negotiated mergers and acquisitions for Korea, Taiwan, Hong Kong and China, while also spending five of his twelve years with the company living abroad in Hong Kong and Beijing.
 Mr. Gleason is professionally affiliated with the Investment Management Consultants Association (IMCA) and has served as Vice-Chairman of the Hospice of Orange County.
 He lives with his partner David Kettel in Los Angeles.